jeff20501/ChefClaude/README.md

 - The importance of using functional updates ```(setState(prev => ...))``` for reliability.

 #### ✅ 2.
 Preventing page reload on form submission
-- Problem: Your form was reloading the page on submit.
+- Problem: My form was reloading the page on submit.

 - What I did: Instead of relying on onSubmit and needing to call event.preventDefault(), I used the action={function} approach (common in Scrimba’s style), which naturally avoids a reload.